gpappasv/stm32_bootloader/README.md

 # Description of repository
-This is a repository that a custom stm32 bootloader is being developed.
+This is a repository that a custom lightweight stm32 bootloader is being developed.

 The bootloader is designed to have an easily portable core, by just replacing the driver layer, with the board specific one.
 The current implementation focuses on the STM32F401RE board.